 Isabel on the phone in her kitchen at night (why does this photo make me think of that scene with Drew Barrymore in Scream?):

 The role of Jack/Darrin was originally supposed to be played by Jim Carrey, which I think may have worked a little better.
 Can’t you see him mugging the way Dick York used to?
-And Will Ferrell’s Jack was funny, but he was too goofy and over-the-top to ever take seriously as Isabel’s love interest.
+And Will Ferrell’s Jack was funny, but he was too goofy to really take seriously as Isabel’s love interest.
 (Carrey chose to make the movie Fun With Dick and Jane instead.)

 Isabel wears a heart-shaped necklace as Samantha on the remake, just like Samantha did on the original TV show:

 Elizabeth Montgomery as Samantha on the TV show wearing the heart necklace: